UHIE-Surface Temperature - Surface Temperature Field Campaign

 - Surface Temperature eTraining

 The purpose of this investigation is to discover how the land cover of the ground affects its surface temperature.
-But, that is not the only reason to participate in the IOP.
-The main research question that needs to be answered is "How does surface cover affect surface temperature?"
-Students can set up research studies at their own school such as looking at the difference between paved and unpaved areas, such as a grassy area.
+But that is not the only reason to participate in the Intensive Observation Period.
+The main research question that needs to be answered is, "How does surface cover affect surface temperature?"
+Students can set up research studies at their own school, such as looking at the difference between paved and unpaved areas, like grassy areas.
 More schools are taking surface temperature observations; therefore, students can investigate how surface temperature changes between schools.
-They could look at elevation, latitude and longitude, urban versus rural, proximity to water, etc. There are many research questions possible with surface temperature.
+They could look at elevation, latitude and longitude, urban versus rural and proximity to water, among other topics.
+There are many research questions possible with surface temperature.
 Students could also look at how cloud cover or humidity affect the surface temperature.

-Urban Heat Island Effect-Surface Temperature IOP is focused on looking at the impact urbanization has on the Earth’s surface temperature and how the surface temperature changes the dynamics of the Earth’s atmosphere.
+The Urban Heat Island Effect-Surface Temperature Intensive Observation Period is focused on looking at the impact urbanization has on the Earth’s surface temperature and how the surface temperature changes the dynamics of the Earth’s atmosphere.
 Studying the energy cycle is fundamental to understanding how the Earth’s spheres function within its system.
-The surface temperature measurements contribute data a) not normally collected by weather agencies, b) for climate studies and c) for ground-truthing satellite data.
+The surface temperature measurements contribute data: a) not normally collected by weather agencies; b) for climate studies; and c) for ground-truthing satellite data.

 What Data to Collect and When

-Dr. C needs YOU to collect and submit the following data to GLOBE:
+Dr. Czajkowski needs participants to collect and submit the following data to GLOBE:

 - Cloud Data